-Our physics program prepares majors for graduate work in physics or related fields such as engineering and astronomy.
-And Cornell's liberal arts curriculum allows you the freedom to explore a wide range of other interests.
-Many physics majors discover that their analytical and problem-solving skills are highly valued in a variety of occupations, including engineering, software development, financial markets, and business.
+The physics major will prepare you for graduate work in physics or related fields such as astronomy and engineering.
+But within the liberal arts environment at Cornell, you will find connections between physics and other fields.
+You will find your analytical and problem-solving skills are highly valued in a variety of occupations, including software development, financial markets, business, and technical fields.

 In addition to many hands-on experiences in your classes, you can apply to work with Cornell faculty and other students during summer research projects on campus.
 Current research projects include:

 - Developing videos showing how to construct useful equipment for both doing physics demonstrations and exploring a range of physical phenomena.

 - Creating a virtual-reality (VR) surgical simulator for orthopedic surgeons to alleviate the costs, risks, and errors associated with training surgical residents in real operating rooms.

 The goal in our research program is to develop the fundamental skills needed to prepare for work in research lab settings, with a focus on student learning rather than faculty achievement.
 On-campus research frequently leads to undergraduate research placements at other larger institutions.
 Recent students have completed summer research experiences at places like Cornell University, the Hubble Space Telescope Institute, and the CERN particle accelerator lab in Switzerland.

 Our majors have gone on to graduate studies in a variety of highly-regarded programs, or have found employment as engineers, lab scientists, project managers, entrepreneurs, teachers, and more.